DLR-RM/rafcon-task-planner-plugin/examples/restaurant_tutorial/restaurant_tutorial.md

 ![Restaurant_example_state_machine](doc/Rtpp_restaurant_statemachine.png "Restaurant State machine")

 To beautify the state machine you can use the Auto layout plugin, or you leave it that way and just execute it.
-The console output should look like below, as you can see Alice got her pizzaǃ
+The console output should look like below, as you can see Alice is getting her pizzaǃ
 ```consoleOutput
 INFO - Go to: james is moving to table
 INFO - Order: alice is ordering pizza from james